Most corporate networks will be using proxy servers to stay safe online.

 Most popular browsers including Google Chrome and Internet Explorer support this kind of configuration.
 The good news is that most companies that provide their clients with proxy servers also provide them with instructions on how they can set up their home proxy server.

 They even come with troubleshooting suggestions, as well as how-to video tutorials on their website.

-How to Set up Your Home Proxy Network Using Google App Engine and Python
+How to Create Home Proxy Server Using Google App Engine and Python

 When looking for the right proxy server to use for your home computer, we always recommend that you find one like the ones we have suggested above that you have to pay for.